btn-group/az_trading_competition/README.md

 - Can't specify a time so it may have to come down to any user being able to call the record final price function.
 - In case there's a problem with the oracle, will need a manual option that can be set after a certain amount of time.
 - Will need to have a think about the price of the token in terms of charting and front end.

-For the meanwhile, the best option is to select official sources for price that have an api for prices with time range.

 ### Note about minting an NFT on registration